 Poverty reduction aims to be sustainable over time and in the face of catastrophic shocks such as the one that occurred with the Covid-19 health contingency.
 Unfortunately, the results of the dismantling of the health sector are reflected in the balance of the lack of access to health services.
 Data for 2022 (latest available data) indicate that 39.1% of Mexicans do not have access to health services, the highest percentage since 2008.
 More than 30 million people ceased accessing health services from 2018 to 2022 (30.3 million).
-Although the strategy to combat poverty in Mexico has favored monetary transfers, social programs have a non-transparent, regressive implementation, giving more to those who have more and less to those who need it most, and neglecting the quality and availability of essential services.
+Although the strategy to combat poverty in Mexico has favored monetary transfers, social programs have a non-transparent, regressive implementation, giving more to those who Data for 2022 indicate that 39.1% of Mexicans do not have access to health services, the highest percentage since 2008. have more and less to those who need it most, and neglecting the quality and availability of essential services.